replicatedu/replicatedu_instructor/INTERMEDIATE_MILESTONES.md

 # Compile the Code

 This first step is to compile the code which should already be in your main directory.
+Please make sure you are in the project directory.
 This is a rust application and can be compiled with

 ```
 cargo build
 ```

-After compilation (ignore all the warnings), you can run the program with the following arguments
+After compilation (ignore all the warnings), you can run the program with the following arguments `#cargo run [class repo] [output directory]`

 ```
-#cargo run [class repo] [output directory]
 cargo run https://github.com/replicatedu/test_class.git test
 ```